DASH Transit & Buses

 Long Beach Transit & Visitor Information Center

-Adjacent to the downtown Long Beach transit mall, Blue Line terminus and Pine Avenue restaurant row is the Long Beach Transit and Visitor Information Center.
+Adjacent to the downtown Long Beach transit mall, A Line terminus and Pine Avenue restaurant row is the Long Beach Transit and Visitor Information Center.
 It is a one-stop-shop for transit and visitor information on Long Beach and neighboring cities.
 The transit mall is used by 30,000 travelers daily.